PeterJochem/Mobile_Manipulator/README.md

-# How To Run My Code: install VREP, the Modern Robotics library, and clone my repo
+# How To Run My Code
+Install VREP, the Modern Robotics library, and clone my repo

 Run ```Python3 MobileManipulator.py``` and this will generate a csv file that can be loaded in VREP